nurbujang/pands-problem-sheet/README.md

 ### Method:
 1. I searched (1) to find out how to work out what day it is and decided to use module datetime (2).
 2. First, I imported the datetime module.
-Then I defined day of the week by inserting the module, class, argument and function isoweekday as shown in (3) and (4).
+Then, I defined day of the week by inserting the module, class, argument and function (isoweekday) as shown in (3) and (4).
 In isoweekday, numbers 1 to 5 are designated to Monday to Friday, while Saturday is 6 and Sunday is 7.
 3. I used conditions If, else (5) because it only involved 2 situation: weekday or weekend.
 If the numbers are <6, then it would output "Yes, unfortunately today is a weekday.
 Or else, it would output "It is the weekend, yay!".

 ### Conclusion: